-deleted all %1 host(s) including %2 IPv6 reservation(s) for subnet id %3 get all hosts with reservations for IPv4 address %1
+deleted all %1 host(s) including %2 IPv6 reservation(s) for subnet id %3 get all hosts with reservations

 This debug message is issued when all IPv6 reservations are deleted for the specified subnet.
 The first argument specifies how many hosts have been deleted.
 The second argument specifies how many IPv6 (addresses and prefixes) have been deleted.
 The third argument is the subnet identifier.